 The work you do as a social worker is too important to allow yourself to burn out.
 You got into this field because you want to serve others, but the competing pressures of secondary traumatic stress, compassion fatigue, and unrealistic expectations are a recipe for burnout.
-In this five-month group supervision cohort, you'll learn the tools you need to practice in a sustainable way and prevent burnout so you can continue to do your important work.
+In this six-month group supervision cohort, you'll learn the tools you need to practice in a sustainable way and prevent burnout so you can continue to do your important work.

 I'm fairly confident that you didn't go into this field seeking professional and personal burnout, massive amounts of vicarious trauma, and poor professional boundaries that make it nearly impossible to check work at the door and negatively impact your personal relationships.